-The development of language and literacy is at the heart of everything we do at Gordonbrock.
-We want our children to leave primary school as confident and skilled readers, writers and communicators.
+The development of language and English is at the heart of everything we do at Eliot Bank.
+We want our children to leave primary school as confident and skilled readers, writers, listeners and communicators.
 Emphasis on this starts in Nursery and continues right the way through to Year 6.

 Writing is taught through Talk for Writing: an approach which develops speaking, listening, vocabulary and grammar as well as children’s creative writing skills.
 It has had a huge impact on our children’s literacy skills; their ability to be successful storytellers and the quality of their writing is astounding because of it.
 The method focuses on children learning quality texts off by heart so that rich language and structure is embedded and built upon in every year group.
 A range of fiction and non-fiction genres are taught throughout the year and writing toolkits are established so that children are aware of the features of different text types.

-A consistently high standard of handwriting is promoted across the whole school which all children and staff recognise, understand and follow.
-We teach cursive script from Nursery to Year 6.
+We have a handwriting policy which is based on the cursive script.
 This is also taught in short sessions 2 – 3 times a week.
 Once children have mastered the joins, handwriting is linked to spellings.

 Throughout the year, your child’s attainment will be judged against the criteria set out in the year group-equivalent Standard.
 This on-going judgement will identify what children have achieved and what they need to do next.